pudu-py/pudu/paper/paper.md

 ---
-title: "pudu: A generalized and agnostic Python library for explainability of Machine Learning classification and regression problems."
+title: "pudu: A generalized and agnostic Python library for feature selection and explainability of Machine Learning classification and regression problems."
 tags:
     - Python
     - Machine Learning
     - Explainability and intepretability
-    - Combinatorial analysis
+    - Sensitivity Analysis
     - Classification and regression
 authors:
     - name: Enric Grau-Luque